luweiyang/luweiyang.github.io/index.md

 ---

 ## About Me
-I am a Postdoctoral Researcher at The Australian National University.
+I am a Postdoctoral Researcher in physical oceanography at The Australian National University.

 ## Education
 - **2015-2019:** Ph.D. in Quantitative Marine Science, University of Tasmania, Hobart, Australia.